 What type of lettuce is the best for a burger bowl?

 Use whatever lettuce makes your heart happy.
 Iceberg gives that classic, crisp burger crunch.
 Romaine is sturdy and fresh.
 Mixed greens add nutrients and color.
-Arugula brings a peppery bite if you want a little attitude.
+Arugula brings a peppery bite.
 You can even skip the bowl entirely and make burger wraps with butter leaf or romaine leaves.
 Zero wrong answers here.

 Is this recipe gluten-free?